L-Citrulline

 How long does it take for citrulline to work?

-It May Reduce Blood Pressure
+It May Reduce cardiovascular health

 What is L Arginine and L citrulline good for?

 L-citrulline is an amino acid normally made by the body.
 The body converts L-citrulline to L-arginine, another type of amino acid.
 L-arginine improves blood flow.
-L-arginine has been shown to help people with heart disease or clogged arteries because of its vessel-widening abilities.
+L-arginine has been shown to help people with heart condition or clogged arteries because of its vessel-widening abilities.

 What is L Arginine and L citrulline used for?